ikigaiAir/IKIGAIAIR/README.md

 WHERE CREATIVITY LIVES

-UserPlace® is the Creative Extension System that unifies users to collaborate and transform their next brand, website or product vision into reality, without compromise.
+IKIGAIAIR® is the Creative Envirpnment that unifies users to collaborate and transform their next brand, website or product vision into reality, without compromise.

 ———